MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Content.md

 ### Example 2: Limit the number of lines Get-Conent returns

 This command gets the first five lines of a file.
-The **TotalCount** parameter is used to gets the first 5 lines of content
+The **TotalCount** parameter is used to gets the first five lines of content

 > [!NOTE]
 > The `LineNumbers.txt` file in this example contains 100 lines of text in the following format,